 Empanadas were one of the alternatives that I found.
+They are small pastries, made in the shape of a crescent moon.
 They are available in lots of different flavours and every empanaderia has its specialism.
 Caprese – tomato, basil and mozzarella, and spinach and ricotta are widely available.
 But it was when I discovered humita that I really fell in love with the empanada.
 Humita isn’t available at every empanada shop – I don’t know why because it’s so delicious.
-Creamy sweetcorn, mixed with a slighly spicy sauce – what’s not to love?!
+Creamy sweetcorn, mixed with a slightly spicy sauce – what’s not to love?!

-The recipe that follows is based on one from D’s aunt, Chochi, so it’s pretty authentic.
+The recipe that follows is based on one from my husband’s aunt in Argentina, Chochi, so it’s pretty authentic.
 My online research has proved inconclusive as to whether the pastry used for empanadas is made with butter or beef drippings.
 I suspect that both can be used.
 I opted to make a standard shortcrust pastry, rather than an enriched dough (and in fact have made these with vegan pastry as well) – with fabulous results.
 The filling also tastes pretty awesome on its own!

 And what did the Sneaky Veg kids think?
 Well true to form they all had a different opinion: one devoured them, one half heartedly ate some of the sweetcorn and one wouldn’t even look at them – let alone try them!
 If your child likes sweetcorn you can’t go far wrong with these.
 If sweetcorn isn’t liked then try blending the filling, or using two cans of creamed corn instead of the whole kernels.

 Are empanadas good for kids?